Safety Data Sheet 250-1201

 Methods and materials for containment and cleaning up.

 Small spill: Stop leak if without risk.
-Move containers from spill area.
+Move containers from the spill area.
 Use spark-proof tools and explosion-proof equipment.
 Dilute with water and mop up if water-soluble.
-Alternatively, or if water-insoluble, absorb with an inert dry material and place in an appropriate waste disposal container.
+Alternatively, or if water-insoluble, absorb it with an inert dry material and place it in an appropriate waste disposal container.
 Dispose of via a licensed waste disposal contractor.

 Section 7.
 HANDLING AND STORAGE